 Il-Khan: Why Hulegu Khan Destroyed the Assassins and the Caliphate

 It was the time of the Crusades, and Christians were fighting Muslims for control of the Holy Land.
 The campaign brought the Mongol world in direct connection with the Christian and Muslim worlds.
+The reader of history does not often think of the Mongol Empire in the land of the Crusades, and yet, they were there, while the armies of Christian Europe and the Muslim world battled for supremacy.
+The Christian venture was to end in failure, but for a time, the outcome was not certain.

 What was the cause of this momentous decision?